It's not that I don't know that someone else should pick up the dog poop around here. It's not that I don't know that responsibility builds character.

-I know that the second half of the downstairs room – which I haven’t yet named because it seems like it should be the family room and yet the fireplace seems like it’s in the family room and I don’t want to call the downstairs the playroom because I want the football team to go down their someday to play pool and ping pong and watch approved movies, and I don’t want my son to have to invite them to the “playroom” – is filled with boxes.
-Half-empty boxes, at that.
+I know that the second half of the downstairs room - which I haven't yet named because it seems like it should be the family room and yet the fireplace seems like it's in the family room and I don't want to call the downstairs the playroom.
+I'd like to have something similar to a conservatory playroom instead, because I want the football team to go down there someday to play pool and ping pong and watch approved movies.
+I don't want my son to have to invite them to the "playroom" - which is filled with boxes.
+Half-empty boxes, at that!

 I know they could at least be - what's that word? - Consolidated.
 I know it.
 I know there are legos on the window sill in the laundry room.
 I know the boys' hair is too long, their feet are dirty, and their toenails need trimmed.
 I know that one's shorts are dirty and this one chewed a hole through the collar of his tee shirt.